 14 common CJR issues

-13. TEAM transition planning: hospitals must plan for TEAM mandatory participation
+- TEAM transition planning: hospitals had to plan for the shift to TEAM mandatory participation that began January 1, 2026

 Six Worked Examples: Georgia Medicare Beneficiaries and CJR